SimonNoe/myotube-analyzer-app/README.md

 ## Myotube Analyzer v1.5.3
 Released 30/09/2021
 - Swapped dimensions of branching point check to fix bug

+## Myotube Analyzer v2.0 (Public release)
+- Removed upper limits for adjust image function
+- Added a check to see if limits are correct
+- Removed DAPI, MyHC and MyoD labels
+- Renamed Min distance to Max distance